 When a device is connected to the Z-wave network, it uses a source-routed mesh architecture.
 Z-Wave itself uses a source-routed mesh network architecture.

 The mesh networks are also called wireless ad hoc networks.
-In mesh networks, devices use the wireless channel to send control messages which are then transmitted by neighbouring devices in a wave-like fashion.
+In mesh networks, devices use the wireless channel to send control messages which are transmitted by neighboring devices wave-like.

 Devices can communicate with one another by using interjacent nodes.
 These interjacent nodes will actively route around and find a way around radio dead spots or household obstacles that might occur in the multipath environment of a house.

 Let’s assume a message was sent from node A to node C; it will be delivered successfully even if the two nodes are not within range.
-As a result of a node B that can communicate with nodes A and C.
+As a result, node B can communicate with nodes A and C.

-This means that if the preferred route is not available, the message originator will attempt other routes until a path is found to its destination.
+This means that if the preferred route is unavailable, the message originator will attempt other routes until a path to its destination is found.

-All these additional devices are designed for the management and control of a Z-Wave network.
+All these additional devices are designed to manage and control a Z-Wave network.

 This process (also known as “adding” and “pairing”) is usually achieved by pressing a sequence of buttons on the device added to the network and on the controller.

-This progression only needs to be performed once, and then the device will always be recognized by the controller.
+This progression only needs to be performed once, and then the controller will always recognize the device.

 Removing devices from the Z-Wave network is done by a similar procedure.
 The controller learns the signal power between the devices during the pairing process.

-Therefore the architecture expects the devices to be in their deliberate final location before they are added to the system.
+Therefore, the architecture expects the devices to be in their final location before being added to the system.

 Normally, the controller has a small internal battery backup, which allows it to be unplugged temporarily and then taken to the location of a new device for pairing.
 The controller is then returned to its expected location and reconnected.